stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 1. Add all RASTERs together to calculate final output: final = (40 - geo) * 0.40 + drought * 0.20 + flood * 0.20
 1. Use zonal statistics to aggregate raster to TA geometry for final calculation of vulnerability in each traditional authority

-#### Final Revision

-Besides what is above, we added the variables for the Livelihood zones procedures and the comparison methodology.
+Besides what is above, we added the variables for the Livelihood zones procedures and the  methodology for comparison with Malcomb et al's results.

 ## Replication Results